kotyakiv/42_fillit/README.md

 The aim of the project is to find a way to assemble a given Tetriminos set all together in the smallest possible square.
 Tetriminos has the same shape as in the famous game **Tetris**
 ## Input
-Pass as an argument file with the Tetriminos seperated by new line
+Pass as an argument file with the Tetriminos separated by new line
 ```
 ####
 ....